What’s new on Netflix in August 2020 – all the shows and movies coming soon

 Tuesday 4th August

+Mystery Lab Felipe Castanhari explores science, history, mysteries and marvels, and uncovers amazing facts

-Sam Jay: 3 in the Morning New stand-up special from comedian and Saturday Night Live writer Sam Jay
+Sam Jay: 3 in the Morning New stand-up special from the comedian and Saturday Night Live writer

 Wednesday 5th August